The low-carb and ketogenic diets are popular among many people who are trying to lose weight quickly.

 — Foggy brain.

 In general, keto plans call for restricting carbs to about 15 to 20 net carbs a day.
 Fat intake makes up roughly 70% of daily calories.
-In comparison, the 2015-20 Dietary Guidelines for Americans call for 130 grams of daily carbs and fat intake ranging from 25% to 35% of daily calories.
+In comparison, the 2015-20 Dietary Guidelines for Americans call for a minimum of 130 grams of daily carbs and fat intake ranging from 25% to 35% of daily calories.

 Foods from all food groups can be incorporated into a keto eating plan.
 The key is to make sure the ratio of fat, carbohydrate and protein are sufficient to produce ketosis.
 Since the keto diet has a high-fat requirement, fat must be consumed at each meal — and even with snacks for some keto diet plans.